 Why It Matters

 The Dow Jones Industrial Average (DJIA) is the oldest and most well-known stock market index.
 It measures daily prices for blue chip stocks of 30 large American companies.
-In addition to IBM, companies include Apple Inc. (NASDAQ:AAPLB), Microsoft Corp.
-(NASDAQ:MSFTB), Johnson & Johnson (NYSE:JNJD) and others.
+In addition to IBM, companies include Apple Inc. (NASDAQ:AAPLC), Microsoft Corp.
+(NASDAQ:MSFTB), Johnson & Johnson (NYSE:JNJC) and others.

 As a price-weighted index, the DJIA is divided by a divisor, a continually adjusted number designed to smooth out the effects of stock splits and dividends.
 Because of this, the DJIA is only affected by changes in the prices of stocks.
 This means stocks with a higher share price have a larger impact on the movement of the Dow.